clewisdavis/The-Joy-of-React/course-notes.md

 - This is done in a build step, tools like Babel.

 - ℹ️ The JSX we write gets converted into `React.createElement`.
-By the time our code is running int he user's browser, al the JSX has been zapped out, and we are left wtih a JS file, full of nested `React.createElement` calls.
+By the time our code is running int he user's browser, al the JSX has been zapped out, and we are left with a JS file, full of nested `React.createElement` calls.

 - React import?
-Best practive to always import React, `import React from 'react';`
+Best practice to always import React, `import React from 'react';`
 - In JSX, it's obfuscated, meaning it's not used by JSX, only after JSX becomes compiled into `React.createElement`

 ### Expression Slots

 - When you want to see the result of an expression, you have to wrap it in a `{}`
-- But what is actaully going on here?
+- But what is actually going on here?

 ```JAVASCRIPT
 import { render } from 'react-dom';